AbdullahShheik/PRODIGY_WD_02/README.md

 FEATURES:

-Start/Stop Button: Initiates or pauses the stopwatch timer.
+Start Button: Initiates the stopwatch timer.
+Stop Button: Pauses the stopwatch timer.

 Reset Button: Resets the stopwatch timer to 00:00:00.

-Lap Button: Records the current stopwatch time as a lap and displays it in a list below the stopwatch display.

 Responsive Design: The stopwatch is designed to be responsive and works well on different screen sizes.